masterborn/masterborn-blog/src/content/Frontend_vs_backend_guide.md

 [Conway's law](https://en.wikipedia.org/wiki/Conway%27s_law), introduced in 1967, nicely reflects this concept, stating that organizations design systems that mirror, or mimic their internal communication structure.

-Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.
+_"Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure."_

-— Melvin E. Conway
+Melvin E. Conway

 ![developer_women_at_work](./assets/Frontend_vs_backend_guide/developer_women_at_work.jpeg)